Uberlandia Minas Gerais, Brazil Travel Guide

 Know emergency numbers and your embassy/consulate information.

-In any emergency, reach out to local authorities immediately.
+In any emergency, get in touch with local authorities immediately.
 Access to medical services is available, but confirm travel insurance coverage.

 Interact respectfully with Uberlândia's culture and people.

-Support local museums, like the Museu Municipal and Museu do Índio, and cultural centers that work to preserve local history and traditions.
+Support local museums, like the Museu Municipal and Museu do Índio, and cultural centers that work to preserve the history of the place and traditions.

 Engage with locals politely and respectfully.
 Attempts to speak Portuguese are often appreciated.

-Avoid discussing politics or sensitive social issues except if you understand your audience well.
+Avoid discussing politics or sensitive social issues unless you understand your audience well.
 Public criticism of Brazil or its culture does not receive a warm reception.

 Brazil has an open society, but conservative attitudes can still be found.
 LGBTQ+ rights receive legal recognition.